livinlefevreloca/arbify/README.md

 # ARBIFY
-A small tool for detecting arbitrafe across sports books
+A small tool for detecting arbitrage across sports books